Our PROJECTS...

 Location: Kingston Bagpuize, Oxfordshire

 The City of Oxford has grown to the limits of its administrative borders, so its unmet need for housing land is being met in the neighbouring, more rural local authorities.
 Vale of White Horse District Council has been working through the process of updating its Local Plan since 2015.
-In 2017 it turned its attention to finding sites to meet its share of Oxford’s unmet need and Local Plan 2031 Part 2, which includes the Land at Kingston Bagpuize site, has passed through Public Examination and awaits adoption.
+In 2017 it turned its attention to finding sites to meet its share of Oxford’s unmet need and Local Plan 2031 Part 2, which includes the Land at Kingston Bagpuize site, was adopted.

 Lioncourt Strategic Land entered into a development partnership with landowner St John’s College, Oxford in 2016 to promote a site for up to 650 dwellings and various supporting developments on land to the east of the village of Kingston Bagpuize with Southmoor.
 Benefits of the site include its location just outside the Oxford Green Belt, and between the A420 Swindon to Oxford and the A415 Witney to Abingdon roads, meaning that all these destinations can be reached by public transport.